yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_config_ps.md

 To configure response policies, click **Add**, and select policies in the dialog.
 By default, no response policies are configured.

-When response policies have been configured in Policy Studio, you can then apply them in API Manager on the **Frontend API** > **Outbound** > **Advanced** page.
-The selected resonse policy is executed after any routing policy configured for the front-end API, but before any global response policy.
-For more details, see [Configure Advanced Outbound settings](api_mgmt_virtualize_web.htm#Configur5).
+When response policies have been configured in Policy Studio, you can then apply them in API Manager on the **Frontend API > Outbound > Advanced** page.
+The selected response policy is executed after any routing policy configured for the front-end API, but before any global response policy.
+For more details, see [Configure Advanced Outbound settings](/docs/apimgr_admin/api_mgmt_virtualize_web/#configure-advanced-outbound-settings).

 ### Routing Policies

 The **Routing Policies** settings enable you to configure custom routing policies for virtualized APIs in API Manager.
 For example, you could use the configured policies to route to a back-end JMS service.

 To configure routing policies, click **Add**, and select policies in the dialog.
 By default, no routing policies are configured, and the default URL-based routing policy is used.
-For more details, see [API Manager default routing policy](api_mgmt_custom_policies.htm#default).
+For more details, see [API Manager custom policies](/docs/apimgr_admin/api_mgmt_custom_policies/).

-When routing policies have been configured in Policy Studio, you can then apply them in API Manager on the **Frontend API** > **Outbound** > **Advanced** page.
+When routing policies have been configured in Policy Studio, you can then apply them in API Manager on the **Frontend API > Outbound > Advanced** page.
 The selected routing policy is executed after any request policy and before any response policy configured for the front-end API.
-For more details, see [Configure Advanced Outbound settings](api_mgmt_virtualize_web.htm#Configur5).
+For more details, see [Configure Advanced Outbound settings](/docs/apimgr_admin/api_mgmt_virtualize_web/#configure-advanced-outbound-settings).

 ### Fault Handler Policies